SeattleChris/hepcat/checklist.md

 - [x] Update Subject (or ClassOffer) models to have price fields
 - [x] Update price fields to auto-populate based on class type
 - [ ] Update multi-class discount based on Subject/ClassOffer settings
+- [ ] Instead of field saying 'billing_country_area' it should say 'State'
+  - [ ] Simple fix: Change property to state, but modify when authorizing payments
+  - [ ] Find some override: Displays as state, but tracks as field name.
+  - [ ] Fix in fields list (add 'state'), then clean_state turns into field name
+  - [ ] JS changes display based on country code or other field inputs
+  - [ ] Create a Mixin: somehow fixes it whenever it comes up

 ## Email Features